PunchThrough/bean-docs/src/node-red/bean-nodes.md

 ### Scratch Nodes

 This section explains how to use both the `read` and `write` scratch nodes.
-The Bean provides 5 BLE characteristics that can old arbitrary data such as strings, numbers and binary data.
-The `read scratch` node will allow you to read the current value of any of the scratch characteristics on the Bean.
+Bean provides 5 BLE characteristics that can old arbitrary data such as strings, numbers and binary data.
+The `read scratch` node will allow you to read the current value of any of the scratch characteristics on Bean.
 The `write scratch` node allows you to write data to any scratch characteristic.

 Here is an example of two flows... one writes the string `"hi"` and the other reads it and logs it to the debug pane.